go-iiif/go-iiif/README.md

 A longer discussion about drivers and how they work follows but if you want or need to use `libvips` for image processing you should use the [go-iiif-vips](https://github.com/go-iiif/go-iiif-vips) package.

-As of version 2.0 `go-iiif` no longer uses `libvips` by default but instead does all its image processing using native (Go) code.
 Support for alternative image processing libraries, like `libvips` is supported through the use of "drivers" (similar to the way the Go `database/sql` package works).
 A driver needs to support the `driver.Driver` interface which looks like this:

 ```
 import (